Kurento/kurento/source/user/installation.rst

 Check your installation
 =======================

-To verify that KMS is up and running, use this command to check that the ``kurento-media-server`` process is included:
+To verify that KMS is up and running, use this command and look for the ``kurento-media-server`` process:

 .. code-block:: text